Bayesian inference on Cox regression models using catalytic prior distributions: Application to real-world data

 \section{Application to real-world data}

-In this section, we apply the Cox catalytic prior to analyze the Primary Biliary Cholangitis (PBC) dataset from the Mayo Clinic.
-The well-known Mayo Clinic PBC dataset has been used extensively in survival analysis studies \citep{therneau_modeling_2000}.
-An description about this dataset and our preprocess can be found in the supplementary material A.11.
+In this section, we apply the Cox catalytic prior to analyzing the well-known Primary Biliary Cholangitis (PBC) dataset from the Mayo Clinic, which has been widely used in survival analysis studies \citep{therneau_modeling_2000}.
+A detailed description of this dataset and our preprocessing steps can be found in Appendix K. After removing subjects with missing data, our analysis will be based on the remaining $n=276$ observations.

-Our data analysis is divided into two segments: in the first segment, we conduct a full Bayesian analysis for the PBC dataset; in the second segment, we compare different point estimatiors based on their out-of-sample prediction performance.
+Our data analysis is divided into two segments: in the first segment, we conduct a full Bayesian analysis of the PBC dataset; in the second segment, we compare different point estimators based on their out-of-sample prediction performance.